polypoly-eu/polyPod/README.md

 them as separate packages for now.
 Building these properly turned out to be a challenge.

-Yes we tried Yarna workspaces, Yarna 2.x, pnpm, you name it.
+Yes we tried Yarna workspaces, pnp, pnpm, you name it.
 The ultimate problem seems to be this: The _podigree_ dependency required by _orodruin_ breaks the build (i.e. leads to a broken _container.js_) if it is referenced through a symbolic link.
 Yarn's `file:` protocol forces copying the directory into `node_modules`, which alleviates the issues.
-If we can solve this issue, we can presumably move to Yarna 2.x, workspaces and all, and get rid of that nasty custom build script.
+If we can solve this issue, we can presumably move to `nodeLinker: "pnp"`, workspaces and all that, and get rid of that nasty custom build script.

 ## Testing